 The person I call for a good time:

-My good friend Ariel Wizman, philosopher, journalist and DJ.
-He is always in a good mood.
+My good friend, Ariel Wizman, philosopher, journalist, DJ.
+He's always in a good mood.

 The most interesting dinner party companion: